amitbinu/pokeIt/README.md

 # pokeIt
-A game where the players have to click / poke as many dots as they can within a time interval.
+A game where the players have to click / poke as many dots as they can within half a minute.

-The user can choose the game's time interval.

 This game is created using html, css and javascript.